-The DoS attack on 8 April 2019 was the second in 4 months on the popular Bitcoin (BTC) wallet for desktop and mobile users, has once again been targeted by hackers, who are rumored to have made off with Bitcoin worth millions.
-The perpetrators once again used a Denial-of-Service (DOS) attack to block user access to the Electrum servers, then duped them into updating their software on a malicious server, from where their funds were stolen.
-While the company has now updated its servers, Electrum warned that older version wallets are still at risk and that users must upgrade their software.
+The DoS attack on 8 April 2019 was the second in 4 months on the popular Bitcoin (BTC) wallet for desktop and mobile users.
+The criminals again used a Denial-of-Service (DOS) attack to block user access to the Electrum servers, then duped them into updating their software on a malicious server from where their funds were stolen.
+Electrum warned that older version wallets are still at risk and that users must upgrade their software.

-- Botnet: The hacker(s) created a botnet, which is a network of compromised personal computers which is infected with bad software and controlled as a group without the owners’ awareness.
+- Step 1: Build a Botnet: The hacker(s) creates a botnet, which is a network of compromised personal computers which is infected with bad software and controlled as a group without the owners’ awareness.

 - Step 2: Leave the Backdoor open: The hackers create a “backdoored” version of the Electrum client, which it then hosts on their own compromised Electrum servers. (“Backdooring” software or an app is basically hacking and modifying an officially released version in order to make it operate differently than intended. )

-- Flood server: The botnet targeted an Electrum server, making it unavailable to users.
+- Step 3: Flood the server: The botnet targets an Electrum server, making it unavailable to users.
 It does this by temporarily flooding the server with so many requests that legitimate requests cannot be fulfilled.
 This is called a DoS attack.

-- Redirect users: Unsuspecting users who try to access the official Electrum are directed towards a malicious server hosted or controlled by the hackers.
+- Step 4: Redirect users: Unsuspecting users who try to access the official Electrum are directed towards a malicious server hosted or controlled by the hackers.

-- Hacked upgrade: Users are instructed to sync their compromised Electrum wallet with a malicious server, which then tricks them to upgrade their old software with a hacked copy.
+- Step 5: Upgrade to Hacked Version: Users are instructed to sync their compromised Electrum wallet with a malicious server, which then tricks them to upgrade their old software with a hacked copy.

 DoS attack vs DDoS attack

-Both DoS and DDoS are very sophisticated and serious security attacks that can cripple any online entity.
-Even if it doesn’t succeed, it still cripples the target’s operations and stops users from accessing it.
+Both DoS and DDoS are very sophisticated and serious security attacks that can cripple any online entity, even if it doesn’t succeed.

-Let’s use an example: imagine a massive protest or riot outside a building, where a throng of people crowd the door and effectively stops real customers from going inside, leading them to try and find different ways to access the building.
+Example: Imagine a massive protest or riot outside a building, where a crowd of people blocks the door and effectively stops real customers from going inside, leading them to try and find different ways to access the building.

 How to protect your Electrum funds

-Electrum users should do the following (as instructed by Electrum):
+Electrum users should do the following, according to Electrum:

 - Upgrade your Electrum software to avoid receiving phishing messages